MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 | NextIndex | The beginning of the *post* section of the **NET_RING**.
 When **NextIndex** is incremented, the driver *posts* the buffers to hardware and transfers the buffers to the drain section of the ring. | NIC client driver, through Net Ring Iterator Interface API calls |
 | EndIndex | The end of the range of elements in the **NET_RING** that the NIC client driver owns.
 Client drivers own elements up to **EndIndex - 1** inclusive. | NetAdapterCx |

+Manipulating these indices with net ring iterators during a packet queue's [*EvtPacketQueueAdvance*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance) callback is how client drivers transfer network data between the system and the network interface card (NIC) hardware.

 Client drivers own every element from **BeginIndex** to **EndIndex - 1** inclusive.
 For example, if **BeginIndex** is 2 and **EndIndex** is 5, the client driver owns three elements: the elements with index values 2, 3, and 4.

 If **BeginIndex** is equal to **EndIndex**, the client driver does not own any elements.

 NetAdapterCx posts elements to the ring buffer by incrementing **EndIndex**.
-A client driver drains the buffers and returns ownership of the elements by incrementing **BeginIndex**.
+A client driver drains the buffers and returns ownership of the elements by advancing the ring's drain iterator, which increments **BeginIndex**.

 Elements with index values between **NextIndex** and **EndIndex - 1** inclusive are owned by the client but have not yet been posted to hardware.

-After the hardware transmits or receives data, the client advances **BeginIndex**, transferring ownership of the packets and their fragments back to NetAdapterCx.

 The following animations illustrate the post and drain operations that a PCI device driver performs on a **NET_RING**.
 The first shows posting and draining during transmit (Tx) operations, and the second shows posting and draining during receive (Rx) operations.
 Note that each packet has one or more fragments during transmit, but each packet has exactly one fragment during receive.
 Most NICs are configured this way, although some advanced NICs are capable of receiving more than one fragment per packet.